RyanAlbertson/Algorithm_Visualizer/README.md

  _Boston_ --> NYC --> Philadelphia --> Washington DC --> Nashville --> _Dallas_

  ## What is a Minimum Spanning Tree?
 (MST)
- A MST algorithm finds a tree of paths that connect all nodes such that the total weight of the tree is minimized.
+ A MST algorithm finds a tree of edges that connects all nodes such that the total weight of the tree is minimized.
 For example, pretend that we have 50 cities and there are a total of 200 individual direct _edges_ between arbitrary pairs of cities.
-A MST algorithm will find a tree of _edges_ that connects every city such that the combined weights of all _edges_ in the tree is minimized.
-Another way to think of the produced tree, is that it's a path to visit every city such that the total distance traveled is minimized.
+A MST algorithm will find a tree of 49 edges that connects every city such that the combined weights of all edges in the tree is minimized.
+Another way to think of the MST, is that if you start from any city in the tree, then you have individual paths to every other city such that the sum of all these path lengths is minimized.
+A MST is also a good approximation for the infamous NP-Hard _Traveling Salesman Problem_.

 ## Technologies
 Application was built with: